EatThis.info

 In the last week of August 2022, Hanno Pijl, well known Endocrinologist and Professor Diabetology at Leiden University Medical Center (Lumc) and author of several books on health and lifestyle visited several horticultural companies.
 As a doctor, he advocates a healthy lifestyle with healthy, unprocessed food, instead of resorting to medication too quickly.
 His passion for nutrition and health stems from the consulting room.

-He was impressed by what he saw and plans to follow up along several lines of interest, ranging from preventive health care, but also projects that focus on designing new residential districts that connect with their residents’ health.
+He was impressed by what he experienced in his residency and plans to follow up along several lines of interest, ranging from preventive health care, but also projects that focus on designing new residential districts that connect with their residents’ health.

 Sports & Health Professionals in residence